 The wetlands in the Nine Mile Creek watershed are an important asset.
-Wetlands provide important ecological functions including vegetative diversity and habitat for amphibians, fish and other wildlife.
+Wetlands provide important functions including plant diversity and habitat for amphibians, fish and other wildlife.
 Wetlands also provide important benefits such as water quality improvement, flood protection, shoreline erosion control, ground water protection, and carbon sequestration.
 Additionally, wetlands provide opportunities for wildlife viewing, recreation, education, and cultural resources.

 Why should we inventory wetlands?

 During development of the Nine Mile Creek Watershed District (NMCWD) 2017 Water Management Plan, the NMCWD Board of Managers, local cities, and other stakeholders identified wetland protection as an important issue.
 The District’s Water Management Plan also identifies protecting and restoring high-quality wetlands within the watershed as one of the primary wetland management objectives.

 Thus, the NMCWD directed Barr Engineering to conduct a study to identify high quality wetlands within the District.
 This study will help staff and managers understand the functions and values of these wetlands, as well as identifying specific wetland protection and restoration opportunities.

 Barr engineers and staff presented the report to the NMCWD Board of Managers at their board meeting on February 17th, 2021.

 Read the full Wetland Assessment Report (PDF)